Clonazepam Level (Blood)

 Your doctor may also order other tests, including:

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Results are given in micrograms per milliliter (mcg/mL).
 Therapeutic drug levels can range from 0.02 to 0.08 mcg/mL.
 Any level over 0.08 mcg/mL is considered toxic.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 What might affect my test results?

-Taking valproate and phenytoin may affect your results.
+Taking other anti-seizure medicines, including valproate and phenytoin may affect your results.